 Before LEAP was established, Maryland’s students with complex disabilities were often separated from their families and sent out of state to residential facilities, at great expense to Maryland, and distress to their families.
 LEAP was established to allow these students to continue living with their families while attending school.

 Publicly funded and privately run, LEAP is accredited by the Maryland State Department of Education.

-Most of the program’s students have autism spectrum disorder and/or severe cognitive and behavioral challenges.
-Each requires a highly structured environment that meets their academic, communication, social, behavioral and medical needs, with designated areas for individual and therapeutic instruction as well as sensory and behavioral breaks.
+Each LEAP student requires a highly structured environment that meets their academic, communication, social, behavioral and medical needs, with designated areas for individual and therapeutic instruction as well as sensory and behavioral breaks.

 LEAP’s students also need a high level of individual instruction, and therefore a high staff-to-student ratio.
 A typical LEAP classroom serves only five to seven students, with just as many—if not more—adult staff members in the room.

-Many students were referred to the LEAP Program because of their challenging behaviors, including aggression and selfinjury.
-Providing separate spaces within, or close to, their classrooms to safely manage these behaviors, while keeping them at the school, is essential.
+Many students were referred to the LEAP Program because of their challenging behaviors, including aggression and self injury.
+The facility needs to be improved to better meet the unique needs of these students.

 Please provide continued funding for this initiative so we can complete work to effectively serve more students with special needs..